JulkaIII-zz/rock-paper-scissors/README.md

 ## Testing

-Running `npm start` will run the unit tests.
+Running `npm test` will run the unit tests.